shoganhennessy/shoganhennessy.github.io/_posts/2021-12-29-overdoses-in-scotland-and-the-united-states.md

 Back in the summer of 2019 I picked up a print edition of the New York Times (NYT) in a coffee shop, then became entranced by an [article about rates of opioid overdoses in Scotland.](https://www.nytimes.com/2019/08/07/world/europe/scotland-heroin-deaths.html)[^1]
 The article discusses rates of opioid and heroine use in Scotland, and makes a brief comparison to rates in the United States (US).

-# Overdoses in Scotland and the United States

 <p align="center">
 <img src="../files/posts/2021-12-29-overdoses-in-scotland-and-the-united-states-files/nyt-graph-overdose.png" style="display: block; margin: auto;" />
 </p>